ZaynMuhammad/dnd-chat-mobile-app/README.md

 # TODO:

+- Setup a monorepo for pdf splitting.
+Need to switch to pnpm workspaces.
+Figure out how to setup Node runtime for pdf splitting and keep it seperate from expo.
+Or maybe seperate the pdf service entirely.
+- Clean up code and fix errors.
+Start putting in Valibot.
 - Fix colors to use system default.
 Light/Dark
 - Create onboarding (Buttons to select class, character creation, background, stat allocation...)
 - Implement dice rolls